-The important effect of lying deadwood on the rockfall dynamics of 45 kg rocks is demonstrated by the presented experimental
+- 140 The important effect of lying deadwood on the rockfall dynamics of 45 kg rocks is demonstrated by the presented experimental results.

-- 155 results.
 Although a certain rockfall protection effect by deadwood was known in practice, it has never been investigated with such a systematic, full-scale experiment.
 One out of 28 released rocks (3.6%) surpassed the piled deadwood section in the upper third of the experimental DW slope.
-Compared to ORG and CLR where 81.0% and 78.1% of the rocks passed the deadwood area, the deadwood stopping capacity due to the deadwood barrier effect within this shape class is substantial.
-Even if the GNSS-uncertainty is taken into account still 71.4% and 73.2% of the released rocks within the ORG and CLR set-ups reached - 160 the forest below the deadwood section.
-This is a main difference to the findings of Bourrier et al. (2012), where vast majority of the released rocks impacted the four felled deadwood trunks (85.7%), but only 8.5% of the rocks stopped immediately.
-The differences in experimental design and results underlines the assumption, that realistic deadwood configurations have a better protective function than deadwood with direct ground contact.
-The ratio between rock and deadwood log diameter might play an important role, both in terms of hindering rolling over of the obstacle as well as in terms of breaking prevention, as - 165 the reported ratio in Bourrier et al. (2012) < 1 and the here observed ratio > 1 imply.
-If the protective effect of deadwood is deliberately used as a silvicultural measure, we recommend to arrange logs on top of each other behind tree stumps (as discussed by Olmedo (2015); Olmedo et al. (2020)) in order to achieve a more favorable rock-to-deadwood diameter-ratio.
-Similar to the mean slope of Bourrier et al. (2012), the presented study site features an acceleration zone of roughly 37° but regrades in the deadwood area to 33°. - 170 Although run out estimations with the shadow angle method have lost importance, since three dimensional rockfall simulations prevail, it is shown that this parameter is increased by the deadwood.
-As the amount of the absolute angle increase is strongly depended on the location of the deadwood section, which was in this study in the upper third, a general shadow-anglereduction due to deadwood is not applicable.
+Compared to ORG and CLR where 81.0 % and 78.1% of the rocks passed the deadwood area, the deadwood stopping capacity due to the deadwood barrier effect within this shape class is tremendous. - 145 Even if the GNSS-uncertainty is taken into account still 71.4 % and 73.2% of the released rocks within the ORG and CLR set-ups reached the forest below the deadwood section.
+This is a main difference to the findings of Bourrier et al. (2012), where with 85.7% the large amount of released rocks impacted the four felled deadwood trunks, but only 8.5 % the rocks stopped immediately.
+The differences in experimental design and results underlines the fact, that realistic deadwood configurations have a better protective function than deadwood with direct ground contact.
+The interplay between rock and deadwood log - 150 diameter ratio plays an important role.
+If the protective effect of deadwood is deliberately used as a silvicultural measure, we recommend to arrange logs on top of each other behind tree stumps (as discussed by Olmedo (2015)) in order to achieve a more favorable rock-to-deadwood diameter-ratio.
+The presented study site features an acceleration zone of 37° similar to the mean slope of Bourrier et al. (2012), but flattens out in the deadwood area (33°).
+This could factor in to the observed higher stopping capacity of the deadwood in this study.

-According to the measured in situ data (Tab.
-1), the states of the forest ORG and CLR with high maximal accelerations per run also showed higher mean velocities than DW.
+- 155 Although run out estimations with the shadow angle method have lost importance, since three dimensional rockfall simulations prevail, it is shown that this parameter is increased by the deadwood.
+As the amount of the absolute angle increase is strongly depended on the location of the deadwood section, which was in this study in the upper third, a general shadow-anglereduction due to deadwood is not applicable. - According to the measured in situ data (Tab.
+1), the forest states ORG and CLR with high maximal accelerations per run also showed higher mean velocities than DW.
 These measurements underlie the assumption that higher velocities increase the probability of harder impacts.
-Additionally, longer MROD and run times resulted in a higher probability of hitting hard ground material, especially when rocky sections are not randomly distributed across the study site and more frequent at the lowest part of the slope.
-This effect was not visible within the simulations, as for the whole area, one single ground parameterset was used.
-This additionally explains why velocities of short trajectories (DW) are modeled more precisely as the velocities

-180 of trajectories with longer MROD (ORG and CLR).
-Locally higher M_e and lower C_d values could solve this issue.
-However, since the calibrated data should serve to model rockfall in similar forests, it is not debatable to include details down to the single rock scale.
+Additionally, longer MROD and run times resulted in a higher probability of hitting hard ground material, especially when rocky sections are randomly distributed across the study site and more frequent at the lowest part of the slope.
+This effect was not visible within the simulations, as for the whole area, one single ground parameter-set was used.
+This additionally explains why velocities of short trajectories (DW) are modeled more precisely as the velocities of trajectories with longer MROD (ORG and CLR).
+Locally higher Me and lower Cd values could solve this issue.
+However, - since the calibrated data should serve to model rockfall in similar forests, it is not debatable to include details down to the single rock scale.